Top reasons to put Southern Cambodia on your travel list

 The amazing Angkor complex is the main reason attracting travelers from all over the world to Cambodia.
 However, it is not all about this country.
 If you head to the south, the Kingdom of Wonder will reveal a different side which can really amaze you, with beaches on tropical islands, the rich culture, and history in the mainland.

 And here are all the reasons to put this region of Cambodia on your travel radar.

 The sleepy riverside town of Kampot is wonderful

 The sleepy riverside town of Kampot is an interesting combination of old French colonial buildings and Chinese style shophouses.
 This a perfect place for you to enjoy a slow pace life, spending hours wandering the streets spotting architecture, drinking coffee or eating in one of the many restaurants and cafes on the riverside.
-You also can take a river cruise in admire the spectacular sunset view or immerse yourself in the unique culture and laid-back lifestyle during your Kampot stay in the Cambodia trip.
+You also can take a river cruise to admire the spectacular sunset view or immerse yourself in the unique culture and laid-back lifestyle during your Kampot stay in the Cambodia trip.
 The streets of Kampot are quiet and peaceful but the bustling local market gives you a real glimpse into local life, as well as being somewhere to spot many of the locally grown fruits such as the infamous durian which the area is famed for.

 Bokor Mountain National Park is stunning

 Like a lot of tourist attractions in Cambodia, there is a dark past to this top sight to see in Southern Cambodia, but there are many other reasons to visit also.
 Bokor Mountain National Park is home to part of the last remaining rainforest in Cambodia with pristine forest, plants galore and even rare sightings of wild animals like tigers, leopards, and elephants (amongst many other rare and endangered species).